GENTLEMAN'S GAME

 NONE-ER

-When you start with new conkers they are known as a 'None-ers'.
-If you win your bout, that 'None-er', becomes a 'One-er'
+When you start with a new conker it is known as a 'none-er'.
+If you win your bout again another none-er, then your conker becomes a 'one-er'

-If you de-string a 'One-er' then your 'None-er' becomes a 'Two-er'.
-It scores one for the win and takes the score of the other.
+If you de-string another one-er, then your one-er becomes a 'three-er'.
+It scores one for the win and take the score of the conker it defeated

 FIFTEEN-ER